 - Detection and occurrence of new trace organic contaminants in the urban water cycle

-- Exposure Assessment of organic chemicals via water, air and food
+- Identification of chemical exposures via water, air and food

-- Fate and transformation of trace organic contaminants in the urban water cycle and the environment
+- Fate and transformation of trace organic contaminants in the natural and built environment

 - Biological effects of organic contaminants and their transformation products at the molecular level